Homemade Gluten-Free Teriyaki Sauce

 TOO SALTY?
 TRY THIS!
 Everyone’s salt preferences are different, and every time I post a recipe using tamari/soy sauce, I have some people who comment with “way too salty” and others who comment with “this needed more salt,” so I know that everyone will have their own opinions bout what tastes right for them.
 If this is too salty for your taste, You can thin the sauce out with a little more water or add a little more pure maple syrup to the sauce.
 If you tend to like salty, punchy teriyaki sauce, you may want to use 1/2 cup tamari and 1/2 cup water instead of the 1/3 cup tamari/soy sauce and 2/3 cup water ratio I have down below.

 CHANGE IT UP!
 DON’T BE AFRAID TO PLAY.
 You’ll see below this is a basic recipe that can be easily customized to your tastes.
 Aren’t a ginger fan?
 Go light.
 Love it?
 Add more.
 Want a little more kick?
-Add a bit more black pepper.
+Add a bit more black pepper or a pinch of red pepper flakes.
 Love sesame?
 Add a few extra drops of sesame oil and sprinkle over some sesame seeds.
 The combinations are endless.
 You could even add a squeeze of orange or lime juice to the water or swap out the water for pineapple juice if you want a little citrus-y vibe.

 Homemade Teriyaki Sauce (Gluten-Free or Paleo!)